KSU Archives Policies

 Equitable Access to Collections

-In accordance with legal requirements, professional standards, institutional policies, and donor agreements, the Kennesaw State University Archives provides open and equitable access to the collections under its care without discrimination.
+In accordance with legal requirements, professional standards, institutional policies, and donor agreements, the University Archives and Special Collections provides open and equitable access to the collections under its care without discrimination.

 Access to Unprocessed Collections

-The KSU Archives permits access to unprocessed collections on a case-by-case basis.
+The University Archives and Special Collections permits access to unprocessed collections on a case-by-case basis.
 Please consult one of our archivists for assistance.

 Access to People with Disabilities